MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-balancing-demand-and-supply.md

 ## <a name="dealing-with-orders-before-the-planning-starting-date"></a>Dealing with Orders Before the Planning Starting Date
 To avoid that a supply plan shows impossible and therefore useless suggestions, the planning system regards the period up until the planning starting date a frozen zone where nothing is planned for.
 The following rule applies to the frozen zone:

-All supply and demand before the starting date of the planning period will be considered a part of stock or shipped.
+All supply and demand before the starting date of the planning period will be considered a part of inventory or shipped.

 Accordingly, the planning system will not, with a few exceptions, suggest any changes to supply orders in the frozen zone, and no order tracking links are created or maintained for that period.

 The exceptions to this rule are as follows:

-   * If the projected available stock, including the sum of supply and demand in the frozen zone, is below zero.
+   * If the projected available inventory, including the sum of supply and demand in the frozen zone, is below zero.
    * If serial/lot numbers are required on the backdated order(s).
    * If the supply-demand set is linked by an order-to-order policy.

-If the initial available stock is below zero, the planning system suggests an emergency supply order on the day before the planning period to cover the missing quantity.
-Consequently, the projected and available stock will always be at least zero when planning for the future period begins.
+If the initial available inventory is below zero, the planning system suggests an emergency supply order on the day before the planning period to cover the missing quantity.
+Consequently, the projected and available inventory will always be at least zero when planning for the future period begins.
 The planning line for this supply order will display an Emergency warning icon and additional information is provided upon lookup.

 ### <a name="seriallot-numbers-and-order-to-order-links-are-exempt-from-the-frozen-zone"></a>Serial/Lot Numbers and Order-to-Order Links are Exempt from the Frozen Zone
    If serial/lot numbers are required or an order-to-order link exists, the planning system will disregard the frozen zone and incorporate such quantities that are back-dated from the starting date and potentially suggest corrective actions if demand and supply is not synchronised.
 The business reason for this principle is that such specific demand-supply sets must match to ensure that this specific demand is fulfilled.

-## <a name="loading-the-inventory-profiles"></a>Loading the Stock Profiles
+## <a name="loading-the-inventory-profiles"></a>Loading the Inventory Profiles
-To sort out the many sources of demand and supply, the planning system organises them on two timelines called stock profiles.
+To sort out the many sources of demand and supply, the planning system organises them on two timelines called inventory profiles.

-The normal types of demand and supply with due dates on or after the planning starting date are loaded into each stock profile.
+The normal types of demand and supply with due dates on or after the planning starting date are loaded into each inventory profile.
 When loaded, the different demand and supply types are sorted according to overall priorities, such as due date, low-level codes, location, and variant.
 In addition, order priorities are applied to the different types to ensure that the most important demand is fulfilled first.
 For more information, see [Prioritising Orders](design-details-balancing-demand-and-supply.md#prioritizing-orders).

 As previously mentioned, demand could also be negative.
 This means that it should be treated as supply; however, unlike the normal types of supply, negative demand is considered fixed supply.
 The planning system can take it into account, but will not suggest any changes to it.